acend/helm-basics-training/content/labs/04.2/_index.en.md

 When creating the template files, make sure that a user can specify the `password` and `root-password` from the secret using a variable.

-To connect to the database, you also need a Service:
+To connect to the database, we also need a service:

 ```yaml
 apiVersion: v1